Yura52/delu/README.md

 # Zero
-This branch contains source files for the [documentation](https://yura52.github.io/zero/).
+This branch contains source files of the [documentation](https://yura52.github.io/zero/).